5.6.3 Summary

 5.6.7 Termination of pregnancy – overview

 Example: A member's expected date of the birth is 1 June.
-On 6 January she miscarries.
+On 6 January the member miscarries.
 This is 21 weeks before the expected date of birth.
 This event does not meet the definition of termination.
 The member has no maternity leave entitlement.
 The member is absent for a time under fitness for duty arrangements, to recover from the miscarriage.

 5.6.8 Leave without pay and maternity leave